 Biodiversity loss is one of the greatest threats to our food systems, livelihoods, and economies and industrial fishing has been shown to be the greatest driver of biodiversity loss in our oceans for over a century.
 With this level of fishing, accompanied by little accountability for their at-sea activities, industrial fleets are also the greatest contributors to plastic pollution at sea which entangle, suffocate and poison marine life at huge scales on a daily basis.
 Furthermore, inequity is currently evident throughout the fishing industry as industrial fleets are favoured in the allocation of resources, catch, and subsidies.
 Governments subsidise fishing in order to make industrial fishing profitable and to make seafood affordable for consumers.
 However, an industrial fisher receives 3.5 times more in subsidies than a small-scale fishery (Schuhbauer et al. 2020), which puts small-scale fisheries at an even greater disadvantage against industrial giants.
 These funds also facilitate fleets spending prolonged periods of time at sea which can facilitate human rights violations and allow slavery to occur at sea somewhat unnoticed.

 Inequity runs throughout our global systems and the seafood industry is no different.
 So how can we do things better?
-How would we rebuild our tuna fisheries so that they can help protect and restore threatened and endangered species, habitats and ecological functions, while also safeguarding the livelihoods these fisheries support?
+How can we rebuild our tuna fisheries so that they can help protect and restore threatened and endangered species, habitats and ecological functions, while also safeguarding the livelihoods these fisheries support?
 The disruptions of the covid-19 pandemic have highlighted the deep-rooted impacts of these inequalities and ReImagine Tuna is a long-running campaign which calls for radical change to level the playing field and create a more equitable, ethical, sustainable seafood industry.